Szynal/video-events-app/README.md

 https://video-conferencing-app-pwr.herokuapp.com/

+## Prerequisites

+Make sure that you have installed the following runtime environments:

+* JavaScript/Node.js
+* React
+* Redux/Redux Saga

 ## Getting started

 To follow along with the rest of this post, you will need Node.js and npm installed.